plaut/plaut.github.io/fisheye_tutorial/index.md

 We convert the cylindrical coordinates to Cartesian coordinates:
 \$\$\\left[\\begin{matrix}X\\\\Y\\\\Z\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\rho\\sin{\\varphi}\\\\Y\\\\\\rho\\cos{\\varphi}\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\sin{\\varphi}\\\\Y\\\\\\cos{\\varphi}\\\\\\end{matrix}\\right].\$\$

 Then we project the ray onto the fisheye image using the fisheye projection with the camera’s focal length, principal point, and distortion coefficients.

 Once the fisheye image is warped to a cylindrical image, it becomes completely independent of the intrinsic parameters of the physical fisheye camera (focal length, principal point, distortion coefficients).

-Here is the WoodScape sample, which in a previous section we warped to a perspective image, now warped to a cylindrical image:
+Here is the WoodScape sample, which in a previous section we warped to a perspective image, now warped to a cylindrical image[\*](https://plaut.github.io/fisheye_tutorial/#extrinsic-rotation-2):

 ![](img/woodscape8.png)

 ### Comparing cylindrical images to perspective images
 Warping a fisheye image to a cylindrical image does not cause the problems that arise when trying to warp a fisheye image to a perspective image.
-A cylindrical image is able to capture a field of view of over \$180^\\circ\$ (nothing special happens at a viewing angle of \$90^\\circ\$), there are no blurs or artifacts, and no drastic changes in the relative area occupied by objects in the image.
+A cylindrical image is able to capture a FoV of over \$180^\\circ\$ (nothing special happens at a viewing angle of \$90^\\circ\$), there are no blurs or artifacts, and no drastic changes in the relative area occupied by objects in the image.
 In many ways, a fisheye image warped to a cylindrical image appears more like a natural perspective image than a fisheye image warped to a perspective image.
 A cylindrical image could theoretically be created by rotating a pinhole camera and capturing one column of pixels at a time.
 Straight vertical lines in 3D appear as straight vertical lines in the cylindrical image.
 The horizon appears as a straight horizontal line, but all horizontal lines other that the horizon behave differently.

-Straight horizontal lines in perspective images correspond to curved lines in cylindrical images and straight horizontal lines in cylindrical images correspond to curved lines in cylindrical images.
+Straight horizontal lines in perspective images correspond to curved lines in cylindrical images and straight horizontal lines in cylindrical images correspond to curved lines in perspective images.

 Here is a perspective image of the Aqueduct of Segovia in Spain: